-Depending on the type of debt, there are ways to do this, such as Teacher Loan Forgiveness programs and Public Service Loan Forgiveness for those with higher education loans.
-Credit card debt can be tackled with debt settlement programs or even by filing for bankruptcy.
-Some of the options, however, come with drawbacks, including potentially being sued or being required to sell off assets.
+Teacher Loan Forgiveness programs and Public Service Loan Forgiveness could be an option if you have student loans.
+Credit card debt can be tackled with debt settlement programs or filing for bankruptcy.

 How you can get out of debt without paying

 Debt might feel homogeneous, but each type is different.
 Your options will depend on which type you’ve accrued.
 Before you stop paying, make sure you know the limitations and the long-term ramifications of doing so.

 How to get out of student loan debt without paying

 There are a few options for getting out of student loan payments.
 Your loan, job status and sometimes even the school you attended will play a role in determining your eligibility for these programs:

 - Income-driven repayment plans: These types of repayment plans reduce your monthly payments to 10 to 20 percent of your income for the next 20 or 25 years (depending on the plan).
 After that, the remaining loan balance is forgiven.
 “Going this route can help you eventually get free of your debt, but it will take a long time to get there,” says debt attorney Leslie Tayne, founder of Tayne Law Group.
 “Plus, you may have to pay taxes on the forgiven amount.
 However, the tax implications are currently paused until 2025 due to the pandemic.”